Hands of a guy on laptop keyboard

 I admit to groping for a proper term to describe this complex system.
 Social logic overly stresses the conceptual at the expense of the people in which the logic is embodied.
 It also fails to highlight the existence of interchangeable components in the logic.
 The same applies for the term ‘mentality’.
 ‘Machine’ is a poor fit for a process that is inherently complex.
 Would John Searle’s ‘social reality’ be a better term?
 Maybe, even though it is too static for my liking.

 For the dynamic, ever-evolving character is a central feature.
 Richard Dawkins has created the term ‘meme’ (see The Selfish Gene by Richard Dawkins, and the post Replication and Reproduction).
-I dislike it, for suggests granularity, when the social logic is open-ended: elements are added, deleted, and transformed at any moment (in fact, one of the characteristics of social logic is that it is only very partially shared within the group – without loss of cohesion).
+I dislike it, for suggests granularity, when the social logic is open-ended: elements are added, deleted, and transformed at any moment (in fact, one of the characteristics of social logic is that it is only very partially shared within the group, without loss of cohesion).
 There are no clear boundaries, and replication is far from being comparable to genes.

-To recapitulate: the social logic is a complex of assumptions (some overt, some silent) shared within a social group.
+To recapitulate: social logic is a complex of assumptions (some overt, some silent) shared within a social group.
 Replacement or declination of any such assumption is possible and even likely.
 Exceptions are probable, even central, to the well-functioning of the system (see State of Exception by Giorgio Agamben).
 Each assumption is absolute (values are incommensurable).
 They all form part, however, of the same social logic.
 They coexist somehow: deliberations yield ever-shifting trade-offs and in the end equilibrium.
 Finally, both the group and its constituent social logic act together in replication and co-evolution.

 How social logic evolves

 Any complex system evolves.
-This rule applies also to social logic.
+This rule also applies to social logic.
 The group tests, rejects, redefines all the time the elements of the social logic.
 New equilibria are found.
 Some elements may be lost, as when the depository of social logic dies unexpectedly, or when collective memory lapses (or is suppressed by an elite).
 Curiosity and analogy may introduce novelties.
-Technological change may impinge or even transform any social logic (e.g. the
+Technological change may impinge or even transform any social logic (e.g. the introduction of agriculture).
+Change in environmental conditions (e.g. climate change), experience (e.g. war), but also leaders may alter it.

 Such change may be akin to a Darwinian process – trial and error (see Cultural Evolution: How Darwinian Theory Can Explain Human Culture and Synthesize the Social Sciences by Alex Mesoudi).
 Social logic contains intentionality, however: the process is also cultural and social (see The Theory of Cultural and Social Selection by W. G. Runciman).
-Experience and conceptual analysis drive the formulation and validation: in fact, they interact.
+Experience and conceptual analysis drive formulation and validation: in fact, they interact.
 A new mindset enables the person to understand the phenomenon as the experience validates the concept.
 The outcome is akin to a Lamarckian process.

 Social logic may change gradually and in cumulative fashion.
 It spreads slowly through the social fabric as individuals grapple with concepts and experiences.
-Shared experiences – empowerment – may accelerate the process and make it viral (American Insurgents, American Patriots: The Revolution of the People by T. H. Breen).
-Concepts too – ideas, visions –may trigger change in ways similar to experiences.
-A new discourse matures through slow accumulation of arguments.
+Shared experiences—empowerment—may accelerate the process and make it viral (American Insurgents, American Patriots: The Revolution of the People by T. H. Breen).
+Concepts, ideas, and visions may trigger change in ways similar to experiences.
+A new discourse matures through the slow accumulation of arguments.
 People become increasingly comfortable with them as defenders of old views die out.
 An old concept dies the ‘death of the thousand articles (or arguments)’.
-Occasionally, however, a compact form of
+Occasionally, however, a compact form of the concept strikes the imagination, and triggers enthusiasm as well as antagonistic reaction.
+Darwin’s ‘descent with modification’ is such a felicitous formulation summarising a ‘long argument’ turned out to be exceedingly divisive (see Living with Darwin: Evolution, Design, and the Future of Faith by Philip Kitcher).

-the same word twice).
+Writing has much slowed down this process, without eliminating it.
+In many ways, it has simply hidden it.
+We use the same words, but their meaning has evolved silently through experience (paraphrasing Heraclitus: One cannot use the same word twice).
 This phenomenon leads to all sorts of trouble.
 Reverence for diachronic consistency tends to trump adaptation to context.
 The social logic becomes rigid and fits poorly to the context: it becomes ideology.

-‘Soft power’: changing elements of social logic from without
+‘Soft power’: Changing elements of social logic from without

-The next step is for social groups to interact with one another.
+So far, I’ve described social logic as evolving autonomously within the social group or in response to the cultural and material context in which the group finds itself.
+The next step is social groups interacting with one another.
 They may do so on the basis of equality.
 Given mankind’s universals of curiosity, imitation and emulation, the influence is reciprocal (see The Asian American Century by Warren I. Cohen).

-It need not be done by power and fear at all – though it helps.
+History shows, however, that soon enough inequality, within and between groups, creeps in.
+We observe ‘alpha’ and ‘subaltern’ groups.
+Soft power is the ability of a superior group to alter the social logic of a subaltern group.
+It need not be done by power and fear at all, though it helps.
 Soft power emerges seamlessly from inequality between groups.
 The influence can be surreptitious, innocent, or peripheral.
 In the end, it is pervasive.

 Social logic is a complex matter consisting of many strands.
 In the past, subaltern groups tried to filter out unwanted aspects of superior soft power.
-China introduced the policy of ti-yong (‘Chinese learning should remain the essence, but Western learning be used for practical development’; see The Search For Modern China by Jonathan D. Spence, and The Chinese View of Their Place in the World by C.P.
+China introduced the ‘ti-yong’ policy (‘Chinese learning should remain the essence, but Western learning be used for practical development’; see The Search For Modern China by Jonathan D. Spence and The Chinese View of Their Place in the World by C.P.
 Fitzgerald).
-Japan adopted a ‘Western science, Japanese essence’ policy with a twist: it rejected Chinese learning, which had previously influenced the country, as ‘cancer
+Japan adopted a ‘Western science, Japanese essence’ policy with a twist: it rejected Chinese learning, which had previously influenced the country, as a ‘cancer in Japanese Society’ (see Inventing Japan: 1853-1964 by Ian Buruma, and Japanese Civilization: A Comparative View by S. N. Eisenstadt).
+Attempts at disentangling may fare poorly (see Occidentalism: The West in the Eyes of Its Enemies by Ian Buruma and Avishai Margalit).

-Is it possible to use ‘soft power’ in a directive manner – to foster the ‘superior’ group’s purposes?
-Prudence would the order of the day.
+Is it possible to use ‘soft power’ in a directive manner to foster the ‘superior’ group’s purposes?
+Prudence would be the order of the day.
 Complex systems yield unexpected outcomes.
 In politics, this is called ‘blowback’ (see Blowback: The Costs and Consequences of American Empire by Chalmers Johnson).
-One also tends to forget the importance of reception, and its social expression – empowerment.
-No matter what is on offer: what counts is what people do with it.
-At best ‘soft power’ enables – it opens up possibilities.
-The desired
+One also tends to forget the importance of reception, and its social expression: empowerment.
+No matter what is on offer, what counts is what people do with it.
+At best, ‘soft power’ opens up possibilities.
+The desired outcome is but one of many possibilities.

 The post was first published on DeepDip.